ansys/pyansys-base-image/README.md

 - run_image.sh

 #### Notes
- - We're currently using a custom image of pyvista at the moment, and this needs to be upgraded to the latest pyvista release.
  - GPU image on dev.pyansys.com contains additional GPU remote rendering features not included in this image.
 Ping @akaszynski to create that branch.